Six Steps to Hiring Interns

 - Start by talking to counterparts in your field at other organizations to see how their programs are structured.
 Obtain internship recruiting literature from companies with well-established programs

-- Consult with the Cooperative Education Coordinator of the University of Arkansas' Career Development Center.
-The Career Development Center actively supports University of Arkansas Students from all academic departments as they pursue and secure meaningful internship experiences in Arkansas, across the country and internationally.
-The Career Development Center also supports a wide range of employers as they create, market, hire for, and evaluate their internship programs.
+- Consult with the Employer Relations team at Walton Career Services.
+Career Services actively supports University of Arkansas Students from all academic departments as they pursue and secure meaningful internship experiences in Arkansas, across the country and internationally.
+Walton Career Services also supports a wide range of employers as they create, market, hire for, and evaluate their internship programs.
 International students are also eligible to participate.

 3. Designing Your Program